djpardis/djpardis.github.io/about.md

 Here is my bio for talks and conferences:

-> Pardis Noorzad is founder of General Folders, a Techstars-backed company pioneering secure data exchange solutions for enterprises.
+> Pardis is founder of General Folders, a Techstars-backed company pioneering secure data exchange solutions for enterprises.
 > Previously, she led data science at Twitter and Carbon Health.
 Her expertise spans data infrastructure, fintech,
 > healthcare, and social media, backed by degrees in software engineering, mathematics, and AI. -->